Richard Gruetzner explains the significance of the markings on the Japanese flag that was brought in

 Son and Father, Robert and Bob Gates

-Bob Gates, right, is our Photo Archivist.
-Father and son volunteers, they put life into our publications and website.
+Bob Gates, right, is one of our Photo Archivist.

 WWII veterans tour our museum